calumbell/cs50g-dread-50/README.md

 # Dread-50

-Assignment 9 of *CS50 Introduction to Games Development* (by EDX/HarvardX).
+Assignment 9 of *CS50 Introduction to Games Development* (by EDX/HarvardX) was to implement new features for a simple 3D maze exploration game that was heavily inspired by the famous VR game *Dreadhalls*.
+This weeks assignment was fairly light by design (to give us more time to work on our final projects), but it served as a good introduction to working with generative algorithms and scnene/data management in Unity.

 ## Requirements
 - Unity (v 2018.4) -> https://unity3d.com/get-unity/download/archive or via Unity Hub https://unity3d.com/get-unity/download/archive